snarii/desafio/README.md

-# desafio
+# Questões do Desafio

-Github para o desafio de programação
+As questões do desafio foram feitas na liguagem python no editor idle